aleksati/hardanger-fiddle-performance-analysis/README.md

 	1. **Metric position**.
 This will plot the number of selected notes along the X-axis, and the metric position (beat 1, 2 or 3) on the Y-axis.
 Then, all recurrent instances of the pattern are plotted in the same graph.
 This can help us to see if patterns with similar timing profiles share the same metrical positions, or not.
 	2. **Velocities**.
 As with the first point, we plot the number of selected notes along the X-axis, but have the note velocity on the Y-axis.
 This can help us to see if patterns with similar timing profiles share similar dynamics or not.
 	3. **Pitch**.
 As with the first and second point, we plot the number of selected notes along the X-axis, but have the note pitches on the Y-axis.
 This can help us to see if patterns with similar timing profiles share similar harmonic content or not.

+**Some notes:**
+* Velocities are, for the time being, randomly generated and distributed because transcription data with note intensity (velocity) information has not yet been provided.

 ## Additional Suggestions / Further Work